icedteafrog/ssl-bypass/README.md

 `If this doesn't work, verify your files and do the process from Installation again.
 If you find yourself in a situation where neither of these things works, keep trying.
 When you are devastated from trying, contact us on Discord or make an Issue ticket`

 *More issues will be added upon reporting/experience*

+## Version

+Current version of this project is 5.4.2 (therefore it works on 5.4.2 version of Dead by Daylight)